 Join us!
 The India Mayterm will introduce you to Indian culture, society, and religion through two courses, serving particular needs of Indian villagers, and several site visitations to Hindu and Christian places of worship and socil service, including Chennai (Madras), Kolkata (Calcultta), Kerala

 - Tentative Dates: 23 June--3 August

 - Open to all students -- all majors are encouraged to apply and there are no prerequisites

-- 8 units: Courses will satisfy Thinking Globally and Serving Society
+- Courses will satisfy Thinking Globally and Serving Society/Communicating Cross-culturally

 - Open to all students--all majors are encouraged to apply and there are no prerequisites

-- G.E.: The Writing/Speech Intensive coursework also satisfies Performing & Interpreting the Arts.
+- G.E.: Coursework satisfies the Writing-Intensive requirement and Performing & Interpreting the Arts.

 Students on London Theatre Mayterm partake of a huge array of theatrical experiences in a variety of thrilling locals.
 In London, we will meander from the high-brow elegance of the West End to the rough-and-tumble immediacy of Shakespeare's Globe to the expansive variety of the National Theatre.
 We'll travel to Stratford-upon-Avon, Shakespeare's birthplace, to see the Royal Shakespeare Company perform on their state-of-the-art thrust stage, and perhaps we'll even get a chance to hobnob with some of the actors after a show.
 In Dublin, we'll visit the historic Abbey Theatre and view modern classics at the Gate as well as sampling experimental work on smaller stages.
 Through it all, we'll be seeing world premieres by established playwrights, exploring innovative work by cutting-edge theatre companieis, and reveling in the finest productions of Shakespeare anywhere in the world.